genomicepidemiology/flankophile/README.md

  input_list file.
 If you want to use a difference reference database you must delete the entire output directory and start over.

-#### Problems with conda?
+#### Using Computerome 2 and having problems with conda?
-If running the pipeline gives an error message related to conda then it may be because you already have an enviroment loaded you need to delete:
+If running the pipeline gives an error message related to conda then it may be because you already have an enviroment loaded you need to delete.

-Delete .conda in your personal root directory.
-Delele ./snakemake/conda and ./snakemake/conda-archieve in snakemake directory.
+On C2 you only have space for 10 GB in your personal root directory and the conda environment takes up some space.
+Go to your personal root `cd ` and delete .conda: `rm -r .conda`.
+Also delete some other files if you have a lot of junk in your personal dir.
+In the Flankophile pipeline directory delete ./snakemake/conda and ./snakemake/conda-archieve.